 Once osteoblasts have encased themselves in bone, they change their expression pattern, becoming osteocytes.
 Osteocytes secrete sclerostin, which inhibits further bone formation in nearby osteoblasts by binding and antagonizing LRP5/6 receptors, thereby inhibiting Wnt-signaling.
 Thus, sclerostin promotes "sclerosis", rigidification of bone.
 Factors promoting remodeling, e.g., mechanical loading, parathyroid hormone or prostaglandin E inhibit production of sclerostin.

 Pharmacology cross reference: Romosozumab is a monoclonal antibody binding to and inhibiting sclerostin.
 In phase III testing, it showed good efficacy against osteoporotic fractures, but there were more adverse cardiovascular events compared with controls.
-In 2019, romosozumab was approved in the US but not in the EU, where risks were deemed to high in relation to benefits.
+In 2019, romosozumab was approved subject to conditions.

 Osteoclasts are giant, multinucleated cells that derive from hematopoietic stem cells in the bone marrow, branching from the lineage leading to macrophages and neutrophils.
 A series of cytokines induces precursor cells to differentiate to osteoclasts.
 The basic mix combines M-CSF (macrophage colony stimulating factor) with RANKL (explained in the following section on parathyroid hormone), two cytokines produced by osteoblasts.
 In addition, mediators produced by macrophages and other cells during inflammatory responses enhance osteoclast differentiation: IL‑1, IL‑6 , TNFα and prostaglandin E. Osteoclasts break down bone tissue much like macrophages break down phagocytosed material; only the process is shifted to the extracellular space.
 Employing normal lysosomal chemistry, it involves acidification and activation of acid hydrolases.
 Osteoclasts seal off a certain matrix area, which they acidify with the help of a proton pump.
 To maintain intracellular pH, they release HCO3- at their back side.
 Hydroxyapatite dissolves in the acidic environment, setting free Ca2+.
 Thus, on the scale of the entire body, an orchestrated activation of osteoclasts is a means to increase extracellular Ca2+-concentration.
 After the mineral has melted away, acid proteases like Cathepsin K hydrolyze the remaining matrix proteins.